MasterBlaster99/DrawingDiscussions/README.md

 # DrawingDiscussions
-  ### An android app for keeping record, marking keypoints for complex drawings in an organized way
+  ### An android app for keeping record, marking keypoints for complex drawings in an organized way.
+The app is very useful for Civil Engineers or Architects.

 ## Tech Used
  #### - Navigation Components, MVVM, Firebase